top of page

 The SLA tracks this project and raises important community questions with the Town.
 Below is the real-time record of progress, based on site visits, visual documentation, and communication from the Barrington Department of Public Works.

-• February 9, 2026: Tree cutting in the designated work zone began to clear utility line relocations.
+• Feb 9 – Feb 23: Initial tree cutting in the designated work zones to clear the way for utility relocations.

-• Sucking water from the lake, the spillway, and the gate area to allow construction access.
+• Feb 25: High-powered pumping operations begin during a major blizzard.
+Three pumps are used to suck water from the lake, spillway, and gate area to allow construction access.

 ❓ Frequently Asked Questions